evincarofautumn/Ward/README.md

 ### Limited Testing

 It seems to be usable and effective in practice, but it’s not very well tested.
-I’m working on adding [a comprehensive test suite](https://github.com/evincarofautumn/Ward/tree/master/test).
+We’re working on adding [a comprehensive test suite](https://github.com/evincarofautumn/Ward/tree/master/test).

-### Limited Diagnostics

-Permissions are created automatically at their first use, so Ward annotations are somewhat susceptible to typos.
-I plan to [improve the error reporting in general](https://github.com/evincarofautumn/Ward/issues/3), and support [declaring permissions in a configuration file](https://github.com/evincarofautumn/Ward/issues/1), allowing one permission to imply another—for instance, `waive(signal_unsafe)` will also `waive(malloc)` if `malloc -> signal_unsafe`.

 ### No Complex Control Flow